August is a Wicked Month

 Banned in several countries on first publication, August is a Wicked Month is a shimmering, sensual tale of a woman rediscovering herself - and it feels just as glorious, radical, and escapist as today.

-Edna O'Brien wrote more than twenty celebrated novels, including her classic The Country Girls Trilogy, as well as multiple plays and works of non-fiction, which have been translated into over thirty languages.
-Her final novel was the acclaimed Girl, which won the Kerry Group Prize for Fiction in 2020.
-She was the recipient of many accolades, including the Irish PEN Lifetime Achievement Award, the American National Arts Gold Medal, the Frank O'Connor Prize, the PEN/Nabokov Award for Achievement in International Literature and the David Cohen Prize for Literature.
-In 2018, O'Brien was appointed an honorary Dame of the Order of the British Empire, and in 2021, she was also awarded the French Ordre des Arts et des Lettres.
-Born and raised in the west of Ireland, she lived in London for many years before her death on 27 July 2024.
+Edna O'Brien wrote more than twenty celebrated works of fiction, including her classic The Country Girls trilogy, as well as plays and four works of non-fiction, which have been translated into over thirty languages.
+Her final novel Girl was awarded the Kerry Group Irish Novel of the Year in 2020.
+She was the recipient of many honours, including the Irish PEN Lifetime Achievement Award, the Frank O'Connor International Short Story Award, the PEN/Nabokov Award for Achievement in International Literature, and the David Cohen Prize for Literature, as well as being appointed an honorary Dame Commander of the Order of the British Empire in 2017.
+In 2021, O'Brien was also named Commandeur de l'Ordre des Arts et des Lettres.
+Born and raised in the west of Ireland, she lived in London for many years before her death in July 2024.

 Versandkostenfreie Lieferung! (eBook-Download)